sanderdesnaijer/game-of-life-redux/README.md

 ## John Conway's game of life

-The game of life created with React and Redux.
+The game of life created with React and Redux. [click here for a demo](https://sanderdesnaijer.github.io/csv-xml-validator/)

 ![screenshot](/docs/screenshot.png)